kawpuh/pelicano/README.md

-# Pelican
+# Pelicano

 A Neovim plugin for interacting with [Simon Willison's LLM CLI tool](https://github.com/simonw/llm) or other commandline LLM tools.

 Includes a simple scratch buffer plugin + a mechanism for streaming results from the LLM CLI tool.

-All of the functionality is exposed in [pelican.vim](https://github.com/kawpuh/pelican/blob/master/plugin/pelican.vim).
+All of the functionality is exposed in [pelicano.vim](https://github.com/kawpuh/pelicano/blob/master/plugin/pelicano.vim).
 There are no builtin mappings, but there's an example keymap below.

 ## Demo